Workplace Giving and the Combined Federal Campaign

 For more than five decades, the U.S. government has sponsored the Combined Federal Campaign - the world's largest workplace fundraising drive.

 Each fall, beginning in September, federal employees - civilian, military and postal - are invited to support eligible national and local charities.
 Hundreds of thousands of employees pledge millions of dollars each year.
 Employees choose the groups they wish to support from a list of charities that have submitted applications and been deemed qualified by the CFC.
-More than 2,000 national organizations and 6,300 local organizations qualify for the Campaign annually.
+Thousands of national and local organizations qualify for the Campaign annually.

 Donors may give once or request that a specific amount be withheld from their paychecks throughout the following calendar year.
 Employees overwhelmingly select the ongoing payroll deduction program.